 Of course, our pets’ collars and tags should be the first line of defense if someone finds our dog wandering the neighborhood, but sometimes collars fall off or the tags become worn and illegible.
 I know I find my cats’ breakaway collars on the floor sometimes inside my house for no noticeable reason.
 This is where a microchip really comes in handy!

 A microchip is a small and safe chip injected between your pet’s shoulder blades.
 It is no more painful that your dog’s regular vaccinations.
 It can be injected while your dog is in for a regular vet check-up, or you can schedule a special appointment or attend clinics at some of your local Hollywood Feed stores.

 Once your pet is injected with this chip, anyone who has a chip scanning wand can run that wand over your pet’s shoulder blades, find out your pet’s microchip information and then match it with the information you entered with the microchip manufacturer by searching a national database.
 The main database used by humane societies and veterinary clinics is the Universal Pet Michrochip Lookup Tool which links to most of the microchip registries out there-but not all of them.
-You can print out THIS tool to help you keep track of your pet’s microchip information and to see a list of the microchip manufacturers included in the Universal Pet Microchip Lookup Tool.
+Make sure you keep track of your pet’s microchip information!

 Most veterinary clinics, animal shelters and humane societies will have at least one wand in their office, but it wouldn’t hurt to call first if you have found a lost pet.
 If you have found a lost dog or cat and need more help on how to locate the owner, check out my blog: I Found A Lost Dog, Now What?